1908 Pittsburgh Pirates season

 The 1908 Pittsburgh Pirates season was the 27th season for the Pittsburgh Pirates franchise.
+The team finished in a tie for second place in the National League with the New York Giants, one game behind the Chicago Cubs.

+Background

-The team finished tied for second place in the National League with the New York Giants, one game behind the Chicago Cubs.
-The Pirates spent 46 days in first place, and were on top on October 3.
-However, they lost their last game to the Cubs, which set up a replay of the infamous "Merkle" game between the Cubs and the Giants.
+The Pirates spent 46 days in first place, and were on top on October 3; however, the team lost its last game to the Cubs, which set up a replay of the infamous "Merkle" game between the Cubs and the Giants.
 The Cubs took it to win the pennant.
 Pittsburgh finished tied for second place with the Giants, just one game back.
 It was one of the closest races in baseball history.

 Shortstop Honus Wagner had one of the most dominating hitting performances of all-time.
 The "Flying Dutchman" led the majors in batting average, on-base percentage, slugging percentage, runs batted in, and stolen bases.
 He missed the triple crown by two home runs.
 For his efforts, Wagner was paid $5,000, possibly the most on the team.

 Regular season

 Season summary

 The Pirates opened the season by winning three straight games in St. Louis.
 On Opening Day, the Pirates committed four errors while the Cardinals committed six.

-Fans were concerned because Honus Wagner—who in 1907 led the National League in hitting, slugging, and stolen bases—was not at the game, and there were concerns that he was taking the year off.
+Fans were concerned because Honus Wagner, who had led the National League in hitting, slugging, and stolen bases in 1907, was not at the game; many worried that he was taking the year off.
 On April 17, Charlie Starr, who was Wagner's replacement, committed two errors.
-Afterwards, Wagner would sign with the Pirates.
+After that game, Wagner signed with the Pirates.

 The home opener for the Pirates was a 5–1 victory for the Pirates over the Cardinals.
 From April 26 to May 9, the Pirates played only 3 games due to poor weather.

 On June 30, the Pirates took first place, as the Chicago Cubs lost to the Cincinnati Reds.

-Starting on July 2, the Pirates started a critical five game series against the Cubs.
-In the first game, Mordecai Brown threw a six hit, no walk shutout, winning the game 3–0.
+On July 2, the Pirates began a critical five-game series against the Cubs.
+During the first game, Mordecai Brown threw a six-hit, no-walk shutout, winning the game 3–0.
 The Pirates scheduled a doubleheader on the Fourth of July and more than 30,000 fans showed up.
 The Cubs won the first game 2–0 as Mordecai Brown only allowed two hits.